whg333/javaAmfFlash/README.md

 # javaAmfFlash
-Java communicate Flash with AMF protocol
+Java communicate with Flash by AMF protocol